syedhydari/delta-public-framework/README.md

 The document herein reflects formal authorship and system-level design intent only.
 No proprietary code, implementation models, or internal white paper materials are included (legally and IP-wise).

 Disclaimer: The public summary is for educational and overview insight purposes only.
-It is not the internal white paper and does not disclose any executable components or confidential intellectual property.
+It is not the internal white paper and does not disclose any executable components or confidential intellectual property, legally.